-It’s a tremendous wet-weather surface – unless it rains during the meeting, or there has been prolonged cold and wet weather, it rarely gets very heavy, and it also drains and recovers very quickly.
+It’s a tremendous wet-weather surface – unless it rains during the meeting, or there has been prolonged cold and wet weather.
+It rarely gets very heavy, and it also drains and recovers very quickly.
 So a horse that excels on a bottomless track would be better placed at a wet Randwick than a wet Canterbury, for instance.

-What sort of runner (pace wise) is most suited and why?
+What sort of runner (pace-wise) is most suited and why?

-On pacers, and of late rails-in-run horses, even on softer tracks.
+Definitely on-pacers, and of late rails-in-run horses, even on softer tracks.